2016 Hoboken train crash: Investigation

+Cause

+On February 6, 2018 the NTSB released their probable cause of the accident.
+The NTSB determined that the engineer's failure to stop was caused by fatigue due to undiagnosed sleep apnea.
+Contributing to the accident was NJ Transit's failure to follow their internal sleep apnea screening guidance to find at-risk workers and refer them for testing and treatment.
+NJ Transit failed to identify end of track collisions as a hazard despite numerous previous accidents.
+Additionally, the FRA was cited for their failure to require railroad to screen safety-critical workers for sleep disorders.

+The FRA exempted NJ Transit from installing positive train control (PTC) at Hoboken Terminal.
+The NTSB stated that PTC could not be relied on to prevent end of terminal accidents.
+They stated the need for other technology to intervene prior to the collision.
 Hoboken Terminal has the original steel-and-concrete bumpers from when it was opened in 1907.
+The bumping post design was identified for only protecting low-speed unpowered accidents and therefore were insufficient in providing protection without technology to prevent end of track collisions.
 It is believed newer bumpers with hydraulic shock absorbers and sled-like friction shoes would have reduced the impact.

 Aftermath

 Following the train crash, New Jersey Transit issued new regulations requiring that engineers must be accompanied by at least one other crew member as they pull a train into Hoboken Station.
 In addition NJ Transit also mandated a reduction in the approaching speed limit into the train station from 10 miles per hour to 5 miles per hour.
 The Hoboken Terminal remained closed until October 10, when Tracks 10 through 17 were reopened with a modified service schedule.
 Full service was not restored until October 17; Tracks 5 and 6, where the train crashed, remained closed while repairs were carried out.
 The pedestrian concourse reopened on May 14, 2017.
 Track 6 reopened for service in June 2017 and track 5 reopened for service sometime around September 2018.
 The planning for permanent repairs to the concourse roof and supports were ongoing during this time.
 In a February 2019 statement, NJ Transit stated that permanent repairs and renovations will begin in March and last for approximately one year.
 In April 2019, NJ transit stated that all repairs would be completed by the end of 2019, which they succeeded in doing.